What is the difference between Counselling and Psychotherapy?

 Counselling is a short term, time limited therapy that concentrates on specific issues with a duration that can be from two or three sessions to a

 possible twenty sessions depending on circumstance.

-Psychotherapy is a long term open ended therapy used with deeper issue.
+Psychotherapy is a long term open ended therapy used with deeper issues.

-The counselling approach I use is Cognitive Behavioural Therapy (CBT).
-CBT is a psychological treatment that helps in disputing peoples negative beliefs by challenging their thoughts,
+The counselling approach I use is Cognitive Behavioural Therapy (CBT) which is a psychological treatment that helps in disputing peoples negative beliefs by challenging their thoughts, feelings

 The initial consultation is used to assess your suitability to proceed with therapy.
-CBT can be challenging, its a collaborative process so we will work together to:
+CBT is a collaborative process so we will work together to:

 Identify problem areas

 Plan a structured way forward

 The success of CBT depends on your active participation throughout the duration of the therapy, as such, commitment is essential.

 The duration of therapy is governed by the issues presented, usually weekly and each session will last one hour.